yuanzi8556-arch/secret-commitment-fhevm/README.md

 ### **HTTP Server Mode**

-Run the node-showcase as an HTTP server with API endpoints:
+Run the following only in the  node-showcase dir  as an HTTP server with API endpoints:

 ```bash
 # Start the HTTP server